 - Gold plated jewelry can be cleaned with warm water and mild soap.
 Let is soak for a few minutes, then wipe the metal parts with a gentle cloth (please be sure not to rub it), wash it with clean water and dry with a soft cloth.

 - We also provide a service of renewing the gold plating.
 Please drop us a note if you are interested and we will send you a quote and packaging instructions.

 - Oxidized sterling silver jewelry should be handled with special care as the oxidization tends to fade over time or when rubbed on other elements, so be sure to keep them in a separate box than your other jewelry.

 What does your handmade process include?

 - The process for each design is a little different.
 All the work is done in our Jerusalem studio using traditional silversmithing techniques.
 These include the use of manual tools and small handheld machine tools.
 We file, sand, solder, and polish each piece, then cast the concrete.
-After the concrete is cured (about 2 weeks, depending on the weather) there is another round of sanding before we apply the final matte finish that is a signature finish of the BAARA Jewelry.
-Since all jewelry are made by hand and incorporate concrete that cures differently every time, no two pieces are exactly the same, each one is slightly different, resulting in unique pieces.
+After the concrete is cured (about 2 weeks, depending on the weather) there is another round of sanding before we apply the final matte finish that is the signature finish of BAARA Jewelry.
+Since all pieces are made by hand and incorporate concrete that cures differently every time, no two pieces are exactly the same, each one is slightly different, resulting in unique pieces.